 This course is part of the Accelerated Learning Program combination of ENG*H063 and ENG*H101.

-Placement into the course(s) will be determined by Accuplacer scores: RC 72-82 and SS 72-87.
+Placement into the course(s) will be determined by Accuplacer scores: NG Reading 247-257.

 Students registered for both CRNs will have the opportunity to receive credit for both courses.